How do COGS work?

-If you're looking to assign and rebill Expenses so you can Invoice them to your Clients, you can find the steps here.
+COGS are different from general operating Expenses, which you can learn more about here.
+If you're looking to assign and rebill Expenses so you can Invoice them to your Clients or Projects, you can find the steps here.

 Mark an Expense as COGS

 - Click on an existing Expense, or the New Expense button

 - If editing an existing Expense, click the Edit button

 - Under Expense Settings (on the right), click on Cost of Goods Sold

 - Check the box off to mark it as COGS

 - A new option will appear, asking if you'd like to remember the Expense Category selected as COGS for all future Expenses - this is optional